Rafael-Marinho/ConvTraining/README.md

 1) Put all the images and their .txt files with classes coordinates at Model/data/obj (replace the content already there);
 2) Do the same with the classes.txt;
 3) Insert images and .txt files at Model/data/test, they must be from the same nature of the ones at Model/data/obj (they can be even a subset from them), to be used for the validation during the training process.
-4) Run the generate_stuff.py with Python (many thanks to The AI Guy for providing us part of the script);
+4) Run the generate_stuff.py with Python (and give me a tip for a better name for it, I haven't been really creative to do it);
 5) Add a convolutional neural network's weight file to be used as a base on /Model and also a weight file (can be the same) on Model/backup named as model_last.weight (you can get a good one here: https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.conv.137).

 ## Network training: